 Expand your multicultural knowledge and add to your repertoire of cross-cultural strategies to connect with students in classrooms of today.
 Explore and create organizers for including new cultural knowledge and integrating higher order thinking skills, problem solving strategies, motivation, and multiple intelligences into planning for instruction.

-URED 7725 - Linking Communities to Classrooms: Contextualizing Student Learning interaction with families and communities.
-Leave with instructional strategies and resources for your school site.
+URED 7725 - Linking Communities to Classrooms: Contextualizing Student Learning

 Learning can be meaningful, engaging, and permanent when made contextual.